allenabishekGithub/inter-domain-automatedNetworking/paper-3-grounded-reasoning/plan.md

 **2. Decision quality against physical ground truth.** The receiver either got the packets or it did not.
 No LLM judge, no human rater.

-**3. Per-node accounting.** Thirteen reasoning nodes, ablated one at a time.
+**3. Per-node accounting.** Fourteen reasoning nodes, ablated one at a time.
 Which steps carry the benefit and which could be rules is a question the field mostly avoids, and answering it is more useful than "agents work".